cmoesgaard/curl/docs/HELP-US.md

 ## CONTRIBUTE

-We offer [guidelines](https://curl.se/dev/contribute.html) that are suitable to be familiar with before you decide to contribute to curl.
+We offer [guidelines](https://carl.se/dev/contribute.html) that are suitable to be familiar with before you decide to contribute to carl.
 If you're used to open source development, you'll probably not find many surprises in there.